 Nondiscrimination: Title VI, Limited English and Environmental Justice Plan

+Equity is a critical consideration for the transportation planning process, given the importance of ensuring the process is inclusive.
 Planning must be done with the involvement and for the benefit of all the region’s residents.
 GWRC and FAMPO are guided by federal Title VI and environmental justice mandates and are committed to making Title VI and environmental justice a part of our planning process, integrated in all our programs and plans, and a guide for our public participation efforts.

 Title VI of the 1964 Civil Rights Act